 A London hospital is using VR to make medical testing more comfortable for children.

-King’s College Hospital teamed with the Google Play Specialist team to create an app that — when worn before an MRI — helps kids understand the procedure through an immersive VR experience.
+King’s College Hospital teamed with one of the hospital’s play specialists to create an app that — when worn before an MRI — helps kids understand the procedure through an immersive VR experience.

 The app provides a 360-degree view of the process while a radiographer explains how it works — including what happens during and after the scan.